yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     -   Premium storage account must be used and replicated across to another storage account

-5. Provide Litware with documentation concerning service limitations, quotas, subscription limits.
+5. Provide Contoso with documentation concerning service limitations, quotas, subscription limits.

-    Litware should be educated on the key subscription limits that they may encounter, but also be aware of how to find the documentation for these limits because they change often.
+    Contoso should be educated on the key subscription limits that they may encounter, but also be aware of how to find the documentation for these limits because they change often.

     The documentation can be found here: <https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits>.

-6. What would you recommend Litware enable for monitoring their environment?
+6. What would you recommend Contoso enable for monitoring their environment?

     *Monitoring configuration details*